zgabievi/laravel-georgian-sms/README.md

 ## License

-SMS is an open-sourced laravel package licensed under the MIT license
+SMS is an open-sourced laravel package licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## TODO
 - [ ] Need to be good tested